tbenali96/leukemia-diagnostic-assessment/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │    ├── processed      <- The final, canonical data sets for modeling.
+    │    ├── test           <- A sample to for tests.
     │    └── raw            <- The original, immutable data dump.
     │
     │